-Dielieno is five when she is shipped off to live at her grandmother’s place in order to mold her into a good and docile Naga daughter and wife.
+Dielieno is five when she is shipped off to live at her grandmother’s place in order to mould her into a good and docile Naga daughter and wife.
 Naturally, Dielieno hates her grandmother and the discrimination she shows towards her elder brothers.
-But as the journey continues and Dielieno grows up, she realizes the true motives of her grandmother’s discrimination and a new found respect blossoms into her.
+But as the journey continues and Dielieno grows up, she realizes the true motives of her grandmother’s discrimination and newfound respect blossoms in her.

-This story not only talks about Dielieno’s hardships but also the problems that her mother and grandmother faced while growing up.
-Together, Kire sums up the suppressions that the Naga women faced in the male-dominated society during the colonial and post-colonial era.
+A Terrible Matriarchy not only talks about Dielieno’s hardships but also the problems that her mother and grandmother faced while growing up.
+Together, Kire sums up the suppression that the Naga women faced in the male-dominated society during the colonial and post-colonial eras.

 Subjugation of Women

-The story revolves around the main theme of women oppression or patriarchy.
-But it is the obvious glances of double- standard oppression that catches the reader’s attention.
+A Terrible Matriarchy revolves around the main theme of women’s oppression or patriarchy.
+But it is the obvious glances of double-standard oppression that catch the reader’s attention.
 Dielieno is not only suppressed by the patriarchal society but also by her grandmother Vibano’s biased behaviour.
 This institutionalized patriarchy makes women the victim of their own exploitation.
-Women oppression can also be seen in the form of socio-economic discrimination.
+Women’s oppression can also be seen in the form of socio-economic discrimination.
 The males-only heir system bars the women from inheriting land or money.

 This leads to the importance of male children over female children in the Angami society of Nagaland.
-It is one of the main reasons as to why grandmother treats Dielieno as the ‘errand-girl’ whereas cherishes her brothers, especially Leto (who absolutely loved Dielieno) unconditionally.
+It is one of the main reasons why grandmother treats Dielieno as the ‘errand-girl’ and cherishes her brothers, especially Leto (who absolutely loved Dielieno) unconditionally.
 The grandmother had faced a similar situation as a child and she irrevocably does the same to her granddaughter.